grow/grow-ext-kintaro/README.md

 PageGallery
 ```

-### Built-in fields

-Certain built-in fields are specially named in Grow, such as `$title` and `$path`.
-Kintaro does not support special characters in the field names.
-To be able to use the built in fields end the field name in Kintaro with an underscore.

-For example, a field named `path_` in Kintaro will be converted to `$path` when downloaded to the Grow pod.

 ### Translations

 Kintaro supports field translation.
 Simply mark a field as **"translatable"** within the schema editor and the field will be available for translation.
 When content is synchronized to Grow, the field name is suffixed with `@` – indicating it should be extracted for translation.
 Content managed in Kintaro can then be extracted per the normal translation process with Grow – leveraging PO files and external translators.